"Time travel," refers to controling time's passage. We're already traveling through it, dropping into the future like comets into the sun.

 There are two popular interpretations of time travel.
-There is the "Back to the Future," (BTTF) model in which we are transported, body and soul, to some previous or future moment, like a ride to Jupiter, except through time instead of space.
-Then there is the "Napoleon Dynamite" (NapD) model in which Napoleon's earnest but ne'er do well uncle Rico dreams of reliving a few moments in his personal past.
-He's not thinking about showing up as a thirty-something washout to advise his younger self.
-He wants to re-inhabit his high school body, presumably with the wisdom he's acquired since, rewind the tape and play that part again, with a better outcome.
+The Back-to-the-Future (BTTF) model transports us, body and soul, to some other moment, past or future, like a ride to Jupiter, but through time instead of space.
+Alternately, the "Napoleon Dynamite" (NapD) model posits a mulligan, a do-over.
+Napoleon's earnest but inexpedient uncle Rico longs to relive a lost moment in his personal past.
+He doesn't intend showing up as a thirty-something washout to advise his younger self.
+He wants to rewind the tape, re-inhabit his high school body, presumably with newfound wisdom, and play it again, with a better outcome.
 He wants a redo.
 The BTTF model is much more commonly imagined, but the NapD model appears in Star Trek, for example, and used to be pretty common in the old Superman Comics.
 Superman would fly around the earth pretty fast, in a retrograde direction, and right some past wrong.

 The BTTF model seems somehow more scientific than the NapD, which might require a supernatural transplantation of a current consciousness into a previous physical body.
-Scientists, when they admit to thinking about time travel, sometimes edge toward the side of accommodation, in the BTTF sense, and some have even proposed how the laws of physics, as now understood, might be exploited to veer off into the past or future, often on tiny scales with a few photons or subatomic particles.
-If we pretend someone can solve the temporal transport problem, the equivalent maybe of building the Saturn V of time travel, there would be other considerations.
+Scientists, when they admit to thinking about time travel, sometimes edge toward accommodating BTTF.
+Some even propose exploiting the laws of physics, as now understood, to veer off into the past or future, often on tiny scales with a few photons or subatomic particles.
+If we pretend someone can solve the temporal transport problem, something like building the Saturn V of time travel, there would be other considerations.

 For Those with a Short Attention Span